MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 Remove-EntraOauth2PermissionGrant -OAuth2PermissionGrantId 'DXfBIt8w50mnY_OdLvmzadDQeqbRp9tKjNm83QyGbTw'
 ```

 When a delegated permission grant is deleted, the access it granted is revoked.
-Existing access tokens will continue to be valid for their lifetime, but new access tokens won't be granted for the delegated permissions identified in the deleted oAuth2PermissionGrant.
+Existing access tokens continue to be valid for their lifetime, but new access tokens aren't granted for the delegated permissions identified in the deleted oAuth2PermissionGrant.

 ::: zone-end
 <!-- end the grant-delegated-permissions zone -->